matrixise/pycon-limerick-2020/content/team/_index.md

 {{% hero %}}

-DevFest Toulouse is a Toulouse community-driven conference, and administratively supported by GDG Toulouse.
+PyCon Limerick is a Irish community-driven conference, and administratively supported by [Python Ireland](https://python.ie).

 To make all this possible, an awesome team of volunteers is working behind the scenes.